AdrienChampion/induction_for_dummies/src/preface/readme.md

 sense for the original program is easy and fast.
 But a proof of correctness relies on the encoding being sound and correctly implemented.

-> **NB**: There are ways to mitigate this kind of problem.
+> There are ways to mitigate this kind of problem.
 Soundness can be formally proved.
-The
+The frontend
-> frontend can be made redundant by implementing it twice by two different teams in two different
+> can be made redundant by implementing it twice by two different teams in two different languages
-> languages (two or more), and checking they produce exactly the same constraints.
-Solver-side,
+> (two or more), and checking they produce exactly the same constraints.
+Solver-side, *proof
-> *proof logging* consists in having the solver log the logical steps of the actual proof it found
+> logging* consists in having the solver log the logical steps of the actual proof it found so that
-> so that they can be checked by one or more separate tools.
+> they can be checked by one or more separate tools.

 ## Next